jimhigson/oboe.js/writing/main/3_Background.md

 expressed by the program, and therefore to the thinking behind the change and the reason for the change.

-In the domain of markup languages, declarative selector co-languages such as XPATH exist whose coupling is loose enough that their expressions may continue to function after the exact shape of a message is refactored.
-While this is nothing more radical than using the selection languages as they were intended, their employment is not the most natural coming from a programming context in which the application developer's responsibilities usually start where the demarshaler's end.
+In the domain of markup languages there are associated query languages such as XPATH whose coupling is loose enough that their expressions may continue to function after the exact shape of a message is refactored.
+While observing this is nothing more radical than using the query languages in more-or-less they were intended, their employment is not the most natural coming from a programming context in which the application developer's responsibilities usually start where the demarshaler's end.
 Consider the following XML: